Historic Alexandria Candlelight Tours

 Order tickets online, or call Gadsby's Tavern Museum at 703.746.4242.
 Tickets can also be purchased in person at the Museum.
 All sales are final.
 This is a rain or shine event!
 Sites can be toured in any order.
 A complimentary shuttle runs between the sites on both days.

-Make Historic Alexandria Candlelight Tours part of your 2012 holiday season celebration.
-See – and taste - historic Alexandria in a whole new light!
-Travel through time as you learn more about Alexandria's history and the history of chocolate.
-Tour the Carlyle House, Gadsby's Tavern Museum and the Lee-Fendall House.
-Special guest site this year only, visit the historic Bank of Alexandria Building.
-Enjoy each site by candlelight, hear live musical performances, smell seasonal greenery, and taste chocolate!
-The Historic Division of Mars is proud to sponsor this year's Candlelight Tours and provide a taste of history at each site.
+Make Historic Alexandria Candlelight Tours part of your 2013 holiday season celebration.
+To honor this year as the Year of the Virginia Historic Home, come Home for the Holidays with Historic Alexandria!
+Travel through time as you learn more about Alexandria's history and domestic life during the holiday season at Carlyle House, Gadsby's Tavern Museum and the Lee-Fendall House.
+Special guest site this year is Lloyd House on Washington Street.
+Enjoy each site by candlelight, hear live musical performances, smell seasonal greenery, and taste warm apple cider.

-Walk one block down the street, to the corner of Royal and Cameron, where you will have the opportunity to enjoy the warm hospitality of the tavern made famous by John Gadsby from 1796 until 1808.
+Gadsby's Tavern Museum: Consider this your home away from home and enjoy the warm hospitality of the tavern made famous by John Gadsby from 1796 until 1808.
 Let the scent of fresh greens and sight of lovely candlelit rooms enhance your tour of the historic buildings known today as Gadsby's Tavern Museum.
-Special this year, you will be greeted by costumed guides who will highlight the site's fascinating and rarely-told Coffee House history.
-Did you know that memberships were sold to Gadsby's Coffee House and that more than 32 newspapers were available to patrons?
-One could also "take chocolate" at the Coffee House and catch up on the politics of the day.
-The ambassadors from The Historic Division of Mars will share how chocolate went from bean to beverage in the 18th century.
-While you sample or "take" chocolate, be sure to enjoy the 18th-century music and English Country dance demonstrations held in the same room where George Washington danced the minuet.
+Unpack your trunk and enjoy entertainments of the season, including 18th-century music and English Country dance demonstrations held in the same room where George Washington danced the minuet.